AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 vm.RecommendProductsBought = RecommendationHelper.GetViaFunction("top", 0, 0);
 ```

+> The `RecommendationHelper` class is responsible for making the call to the Azure Function to get the recommendations based on the information submitted that includes the algorithm, user and content being used to compute the recommendations.

 3. In the **Contoso.Apps.FunctionApp** project, open the **RecommendationHelper.cs** file

 4. In the **TopRecommendation** method, find the todo task #2 and complete it with the following: